userguide-galaxea/Product_User_Guide/docs/Guide/R1/R1_demo_test.md

     Your browser does not support the video tag.
   </video>
   </div>
-- **arm_test_3:** Both arms are lowered down to the original pose.
-Then, both arms are lifted vertically upward 90 degrees from both sides of the torso.
-Next, both arms are moved horizontally forward 90 degrees from both sides to the middle and hold for a while.
-Afterwards, both arms are lifted upward from both sides respectively, and are raised over the head to make pose in a heart shape.
-Finally, arms are lowered respectively, and the grippers point vertically downward to the ground again.
+- **arm_test_3:** Both arms are lowered down to the original pose, then are lifted vertically upward 90 degrees from both sides of the torso.
+Arms are moved horizontally forward 90 degrees from both sides to the middle, lifted upward from both sides respectively, and raised over the head to make pose in a heart shape.
+At the end, arms are lowered down, and the grippers point vertically downward to the ground again.
   <div style="display: flex; justify-content: center; align-items: center;">
   <video width="1920" height="1080" controls>
     <source src="../assets/R1_arm_test_3.mp4" type="video/mp4">